Dirt Bike Season

 It’s that time of year again.
-It’s time to get the dirt bikes out, get them serviced, and ready to hit the trails and dunes for the summer.
-At this point, you definitely have a choice to make on your oil and filter if you’re servicing them for the upcoming riding season or you’re breaking them in from storage.
+It’s time to get the dirt bikes out, service them, and hit the trails and dunes for the summer.
+At this point, you definitely have a choice to make on your oil and filter.
+Choose wisely if you’re servicing them for the upcoming riding season or you’re breaking them in from storage.
 The question you can start with is, “Should I go with synthetic oil or the standard replacement conventional oil?”

 If you’re like us, we’re hard on our equipment.
 We can easily admit that.
 We don’t allow our dirt bikes to gather dust sitting in the corner too long.
 We’d rather them gather mud and dirt from a long ride off-road making memories with friends.
 When it comes to keeping them running hard, we opt for the best synthetic oil we can find.
 That’s with AMSOIL, and they have started producing a Dirt Bike specific oil in three different weights to match our individual bikes.